Mintbase/Grants-Program/applications/native-bitcoin-vaults.md

 Spectre Desktop requires connecting to a Bitcoin Core node, which will be operated as part of the required stack.
 ## Tech Stack
 ### License
-Unless W3F has an opinion or there are other factors to consider with the dependencies, all deliverables will be licensed MIT.
+Unless Mintbase has an opinion or there are other factors to consider with the dependencies, all deliverables will be licensed MIT.
 ### Bitcoin Rust Libraries
 The pallet will be built with the premiere Bitcoin Rust libraries, including:
 - [rust-bitcoin/rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin)